patrickcping/pingone-go-sdk-v2/credentials/docs/UserCredentialsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiUpdateAUserCredentialRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateUserCredentialRequest struct via the builder pattern

 Name | Type | Description  | Notes